BrianShiroe/Portfolio/README.md

 ---

 ## 📖 About the Portfolio
-This portfolio is a fully responsive and animated website built using **HTML, CSS, and JavaScript**.
-It highlights my expertise in **game development, machine learning, web technologies, and software engineering**.
+This portfolio is a fully responsive and animated website built using simple **HTML, CSS, and JavaScript**.

 ### 🛠️ Technologies Used
 - **Frontend:** HTML, CSS, JavaScript